 A liver transplant can reverse the symptoms of a urea cycle disorder.

 There’s no cure for UCDs.
-Your child’s long-term health depends on which UCD he has, how severe it is, how early it was diagnosed, and how closely you follow the treatment plan.
+Your child’s long-term health depends on which UCD they have, how severe it is, how early it was diagnosed, and how closely you follow the treatment plan.

-If your child doesn’t follow the special diet or he has frequent stress-induced symptoms, repeated brain swelling can lead to irreversible brain damage.
-If he’s diagnosed early and follows his diet, he can live a normal life.
+If your child doesn’t follow the special diet or they have frequent stress-induced symptoms, repeated brain swelling can lead to irreversible brain damage.
+If they’re diagnosed early and follow their diet, they can live a normal life.